DataDog/hiring-engineers/answers.md

     def check(self, instances):
         self.gauge('my_metric', random.randint(0,1001))
 ```
-The check class inherits from AgentCheck and send a gauge of a random number from 0-1000 for the metric 'my_metric' on each call.
+The check class inherits from AgentCheck and sends a gauge of a random number from 0-1000 for the metric 'my_metric' on each call.

 ##### Note: random.randint follows a low inclusive to high exclusive, hence the need for 1001 high and not 1000.
    #####       Default collection interval without change in yaml file is 15 seconds.